Microbiology Specimen Collection and Transport

 - Abscess Tissue or aspirates are always superior to swab specimens.
 Remove surface exudate by wiping with sterile saline or 70% alcohol.
 Aspirate with needle and syringe.
 Cleanse rubber stopper of anaerobic transport vial (59546) with alcohol; allow to dry 1 min before inoculating; push needle through septum and inject all abscess material on top of agar.
 If a swab must be used, pass the swab deep into the base of the lesion to firmly sample the fresh border.
 Transport time < 2 hours.

-- Anaerobic cultures - Tissue or aspirates are preferred rather than swabs.
+- Anaerobic cultures - Aspirates are preferred rather than swabs.
 Fluid collections should be aspirated through disinfected tissue or skin.
 For superficial ulcers, collect material from below the surface (after surface debridement or use a needle and syringe).
 Submit specimens using anaerobic transport media:

 - A sterile container (37778) may be used for tissue if transported to the microbiology lab immediately (add drops of sterile saline to keep small pieces of tissue moist).